idkrandomppl/ListofWordleWords/README.md

 # ListofWordleWords
 This is a list of every single last wordle word.
 It will be updated daily.
+If you want a different list, here it is: https://www.wordunscrambler.net/word-list/wordle-word-list
 1. Covey
 2.
 3.